OR WAIT null SECS

 If you’ve seen the amazing things ultrasound technology can do on the medical side, you know what to expect on the dental side.
 The goal with ultrasound solutions in dentistry is to provide a radiation-free option for imaging, along with detailed, 3D images of the teeth and jaw.
 Ultrasounds could offer an alternative to many 2D and 3D imaging solutions currently available.

 But, of course, if you’ve seen an ultrasound lately, you know the biggest drawback: The image resolution isn’t very high.
 To get the kind of resolution and accuracy demanded by dentistry, ultrasounds have a long way to go.

-3D printing has already taken the dental world by storm, particularly in the lab market, where it’s improved model-making, wax-ups, surgical guides and more.
-But there is room to grow in the printing technology itself (not to mention the realm of 3D printing materials, which we cover in more detail on slide seven).
+3D printing has already taken the dental world by storm, particularly in the lab market, where it’s improved model-making, wax-ups, surgical guides, and more.
+But there is room to grow in the printing technology itself.

 Earlier this year, the first robot designed for dental implant surgery was approved by the FDA.
 It’s designed to ensure accurate and precise oral surgery, specifically for implant cases and implant placements.
 And it’s also just a glimpse at how much robotics could change dentistry.

 Currently, surgical robots are coming into their own in the medical field, and those innovations have obvious implications for dentistry.
 The intent of surgical robots is to allow more precise control over surgeries, ostensibly providing better care, less invasive procedures, and improved healing times.
 Some researchers are even experimenting with completely hands-free surgeries-though these will likely always be a minority since quick reactions and critical thinking are key to any surgery.